Hiring Team members when selling an Accounting Practice

 Should I actively try to hire new team members while my accounting practice is for sale; or, is it better to wait and leave that to the buyer?

 Surveys of accounting firm owners consistently rank finding good staff as one of their top challenges.
 It’s a cliché because it’s true.
 It really is hard to find good help.
+This is unfortunately especially true in the accounting space as fewer and fewer people are graduating with a CPA.
 If you are able to bring on people who are excellent at what they do and they will help to improve the client experience, then that’s highly likely going to be a big plus to your buyer as well.
-We just recently found a great resource to help with the hiring process.
+We can recommend a great resource to help with the hiring process.
 If you’d like a no-nonsense hiring guide, check out The Hiring Advantage by Gina Pellegrini and Jason Smith.

 Latest Blog Posts